 Each of my certifications is true and accurate to the best of my knowledge.
 I understand that if I have made any false, fictitious, or fraudulent statement(s), representation(s), or certification(s) knowingly on this form, I may be subject to administrative, civil and/or criminal sanctions, including damages, penalties, fines, imprisonment, and debarment under applicable federal law.

+I acknowledge that the Mortgagee is now, and was at all times throughout the Certification Period, subject to all applicable HUD regulations, Handbooks, Guidebooks, Mortgagee Letters, Title I Letters, policies and requirements, as well as Fair Housing regulations and laws including but not limited to 24 CFR § 5.105, Title VIII of the Civil Rights Act of 1968 (the Fair Housing Act) and Title VI of the Civil Rights Act of 1964.

 FHA Lender Initial Approval Certifications – All Lender Applicants

-Proposed for OMB Final Approval
+Proposed for OMB Final Approval (redlines indicate changes since 30-day notice)

-HUD Instructions: The capitalized terms used in this form refer to those terms as used in the relevant sections of the current version of Single Family Housing Policy Handbook, HUD 4000.1.
+Capitalized terms in the following statements refer to those terms as defined in HUD Handbook 4000.1.

 I certify that I am a Corporate Officer of the abovementioned Mortgagee (hereinafter referred to as “the Mortgagee”); that I have the authority to legally bind the Mortgagee; and that I am authorized to execute these certifications and acknowledgments on behalf of the Mortgagee.

-I acknowledge that the Mortgagee is responsible for all actions of its officers, partners, directors, principals, managers, supervisors, loan processors, loan underwriters, loan originators, and other employees of the Mortgagee.
+I acknowledge that the Mortgagee is responsible for all actions of its officers, partners, directors, principals, managers, supervisors, loan processors, loan underwriters, loan originators, and other employees of the Mortgagee, and for the actions of any Affiliates participating in FHA programs for or on behalf of the Mortgagee.

-I certify that, to the best of my knowledge and after conducting a reasonable investigation, neither the Mortgagee nor any officer, partner, director, principal, manager, supervisor, loan processor, loan underwriter, or loan originator currently employed or retained by the Mortgagee:
+I certify that, to the best of my knowledge and after conducting a reasonable investigation, neither the Mortgagee nor any officer, partner, director, principal, manager, supervisor, loan processor, loan underwriter, or loan originator currently employed by or under contract with the Mortgagee:

-Is subject to a current suspension, debarment, Limited Denial of Participation (LDP) or other restriction imposed under 24 CFR Part 24, and 2 CFR Part 180 as implemented by 2 CFR Part 2424, or any successor regulations to such parts, or under similar provisions of any other federal or state agency;
+Is subject to a current suspension, debarment, Limited Denial of Participation (LDP) or other restriction imposed under 24 CFR Part 24, and 2 CFR Part 180 as supplemented by 2 CFR Part 2424, or any successor regulations to such parts, or under similar provisions of any other federal or state agency;

 Is under indictment for, or has been convicted of, an offense that reflects adversely upon the Mortgagee’s integrity, competence, or fitness to meet the responsibilities of an FHA-approved Mortgagee;